Actors and actresses from the 90s: See these legends serve iconic looks

 Sarah Michelle Gellar

 As the second half of the ultimate #couplegoals duo, Sarah Michelle Gellar has come a long way since her vampire-slaying days, continuing to slay in completely new and amazing ways.
 She’s in the perfect 90s marriage with Freddie P, and she still acts and does voiceovers for the likes of Robot Chicken and American Dad.
+We loved her looks from Buffy the Vampire Slayer and she still slays the game.

 Jennifer Love Hewitt